 Moleskine Book Journal

 If you read a lot, it’s easy to forget which books you’ve read and which you’ve enjoyed.
-There are quite a few reading journals out there, but our favourite is the Moleskine Book Journal.
+There are quite a few reading journals out there, but my favourite is the Moleskine Book Journal.
 It’s very nicely done, and includes a slipcase.
 The pages are alphabetized (you’ll have to decide how best to order the books, by author or by title) and each book entry has its own page.
 On it, you fill in details like ‘title,’ ‘author,’ ‘date read’, ‘original language,’ ‘awards, ‘notes,’ ‘thoughts and impressions’ and ‘memorable quote.’
 The journal is 8.25 by 5 inches with 350+ pages, enough to keep even the most avid reader going for at least a year.

 A Subscription to Audible

 It’s a golden age for audiobooks, with almost every book published also available in audiobook form and wonderful recordings of classic books being produced as well.
 Audible, which was bought by Amazon in 2008, is the world’s largest producer of audiobooks, and the range they offer is excellent.
 The app is easily downloadable onto a smartphone.
-A subscription to Audible is the gift I’ve given my mother-in-law for her birthday this year, as she travels a lot around the UK for her work, and what better way to spend three hours in the car than listening to a book?

 Earphones

-Reading Light
+Reading Light?

 Addicted readers suffer from the same problem as insomniacs, we’re awake when everyone else is asleep.
 One of the big advantages of a Kindle is that you can read it in the dark without disturbing anyone.
 When I’m reading a print book, however, that’s not much help.
 I’ve experimented with a wide range of reading lights, and the best I’ve come across is the rechargeable Glocusent Round Neck Reading Light.
 Because it sits on your shoulders, you’re not having to fiddle with a clip or other device to get the light onto the right page.
 It’s useful not only for reading but any task for which you need extra light but can’t hold a torch in your hand.
-The downside of this reading light, I’ve found, is it doesn’t attract the most flattering comments from family members: ‘you look like a character from Star Wars‘ etc. etc.
+The downside of this reading light, I’ve found, is it doesn’t attract the most flattering comments from family members: ‘you look like a character from Star Wars‘ etc. etc. Also, it feels a bit cheap.
+All in all, I’m still not completely satisfied with this option, so if anyone has any better ideas…do get in touch.

 Do you have any other suggestions?
 Please write to us (editor@fivebooks.com), as we’re always on the lookout for good reading-related gadgets and stationery.